Telemetry Framework¶

 - Counter

-Continuously increasing, resets on process restart.
-Examples for counters are number of log writes since process start, packets processed, or
+A continuously increasing value, resetting on process restart.
+Examples of counters are the number of log writes since process start, packets processed, or

 process_seconds